 Many churches today have a Wall of Remembrance.
 It may be a good idea to postpone your memorial service until after the cremation, in order to have the interment of ashes taking place straight after the service.
 You can discuss your wishes with your Funeral Planner.

-You may wish to have the deceased in a coffin present at a church/chapel service or another location before the actual cremation will take place.
-The service is then concluded with all family members, friends and those attending leaving the church at the end of the service, to gather outside around the coffin/hearse.
-A final committal is done outside and an opportunity is given for paying your last respects.
-This is the final moment for saying your goodbyes, and as the hearse leaves the premises with all those attending watching, it brings some sort of closure to the ceremony.
+You may wish to have the deceased in a casket present at a church/chapel service or another location before the actual cremation will take place and dressed in clothes that you provide for the deceased.
+The service is then concluded with all family members, friends, and other attendees leaving the church at the end of the service, to gather outside around the casket/hearse.
+A final committal is done outside, and an opportunity is given for paying your last respects.
+This is the final moment for saying your goodbyes, and as the hearse leaves the premises with all those attending watching, it brings a sense of closure to the ceremony.

 Whatever you decide, we can take care of the necessary arrangements for you.

 The cremation is then done privately, normally not attended by family members.
 We make use of the services of private crematoriums, Waterberg Crematorium situated in Modimolle and Cremos Cremations CC in Randfontein.
 It is of utmost importance that you inform us of medical devices implanted into the deceased, such as a pacemaker, etc.

 At Sonja Smith Elite Funeral Group, we can let you write goodbye messages on the casket.
 This is a good way of personalising the funeral service and it does bring comfort to those left behind when reading the messages.